setzexe/EmployeeDatabaseApp/README.md

 **Current progress**

-All but the `listEmployees` function & management portion of the `employeeOptions` function has been finished Around 6 hours of code time
+Phase 1 has been completed after around 8 hours of code time.
+It will be pushed to the main branch.

 ## How to Run
 Access folder in VSC, then bash